jianing-sun/CNN-Incremental-Learning/README.md

 Based on pytorch

-A project from ECSE608: Machine Learning
+A project from ECSE608: Machine Learning, worked with @harveyyan

 Due on Dec 21